 Astronomical Imaging Hardware

-The latest technology often includes longer time exposures coupled with noise reduction and more sensitive sensors, making these digital cameras much more useful for astrophotography.
-Canon, Fuji, Pentax and Nikon seem to be most favoured by amateur astro-photographers.
+The latest technology often includes noise reduction and more sensitive sensors, making digital cameras very useful for some types of astrophotography.
+Canon, Sony and Nikon seem to be most-favoured by amateur astro-photographers.

 Canon EOS digital SLR cameras and Canon L series telephoto lenses